bing-marine-robotics-lab/vnc-ros/README.md

-# ROS on Mac/Windows
+# ROS on Mac/Windows/Ubuntu

-Before following the next two steps, install Docker ([installation instructions for Mac](https://docs.docker.com/docker-for-mac/install/) or [for Windows](https://docs.docker.com/docker-for-windows/install/#system-requirements-for-wsl-2-backend)).
+Before following the next two steps, install Docker ([installation instructions for Mac](https://docs.docker.com/docker-for-mac/install/) or [for Windows](https://docs.docker.com/docker-for-windows/install/#system-requirements-for-wsl-2-backend) or [for Ubuntu](https://docs.docker.com/engine/install/ubuntu/)).

 ## 1. Setup
 Open a new terminal in the Mac or PowerShell in Windows.
-1. Once the terminal is open, clone this repository with the command `git clone https://github.com/quattrinili/vnc-ros`
+1. Once the terminal is open, clone this repository with the command `git clone https://github.com/bing-marine-robotics-lab/vnc-ros.git`
 2. Enter in the cloned repository folder, `cd vnc-ros`
 3. Create a folder called `workspace` with the command `mkdir workspace`
-4. Run `docker compose up`
+4. Run `docker compose up --build`

 (`ros.env` contains environment variables for ROS that can be modified before running the command in step 3.)

-## 2. Running a ROS gazebo simulation for testing
+## 2. Running a the container
 Once the other terminal shows the following type of messages and remains running without errors

      ⠿ Container vnc-ros-ros-1    Cr...
 0.0s